How Do You Find The Base Of A Trapezoid

 2. Determine the difference in base lengths: Due to the isosceles nature, we can use the height and half the difference between the bases to form a right-angled triangle.
 Let's call half the difference in base lengths 'x'.
 Then (b₂ - b₁) / 2 = x.
 This 'x' forms one leg of a right-angled triangle, with the height 'h' being the other leg.

 3. Apply the Pythagorean Theorem: The hypotenuse of this right-angled triangle is one of the legs of the trapezoid (let's call it 'l').
-Therefore, x² + h² = l².
+Because of this, x² + h² = l².

 4. Solve for x: Solving the equation from step 3 for 'x' will give you half the difference between the base lengths.